-Over the years working as a Realtor I have seen numerous home buyers as well as other Realtors try to use dollars per square foot as a good measuring stick for market values.
-Sorry folks but that is a very poor way to analyze value.
+Over the years working as a Realtor, I have seen numerous home buyers and other Realtors try to use price per square foot as a good measuring stick for market values.
+Sorry folks, but that is a very poor way to analyze value.

-Luxury – A luxury home is the creme de la creme.
-These are the homes that are built with the highest grade construction materials.
-There is no expense spared on anything and the amenities seen inside the home are sometimes enough to make your mouth drop!
-It is not unusual to see such things as home theaters that rival going to the movies, indoor swimming pools, wine rooms and other such amenities.
+There is no expense spared on anything, and the amenities seen inside the home are sometimes enough to make your mouth drop!
+It is not unusual to see such things as home theaters that rival going to the movies, indoor swimming pools, wine rooms, and other such amenities.

-Of course it is possible for a home to fall somewhere between each of these categories but the four categories are enough to show you why using price per square foot to determine a homes value is a very poor measuring stick.
+Of course, a home can fall between these categories, but the four categories are enough to show you why using price per square foot to determine a home’s value is a very poor measuring stick.